JohnXLivingston/peertube-plugin-livechat/README.md

 This plugin can provide webchat for peertube videos.

-Warning: the webchat is not provided by this plugin.
-You have to rely on an external tool.
 There are multiple way to provide such functionality:

+* **builtin prosody:** this plugin can launch a [Prosody](https://prosody.im) process and auto-configure it.
+[Documentation](documentation/prosody.md).
+Althought this is still experimental and under development, it is the recommanded setup.
-* by having a Jabber/XMPP server with BOSH or Websocket and anonymous loggin
+* **builtin converseJS:** you can use an external Jabber/XMPP server with BOSH or Websocket and anonymous loggin enabled.
+[Documentation](documentation/conversejs.md)
-* by having an external webchat tool, that will be included in an iframe
+* **external tool:** you can use any external webchat tool, that can be included in an iframe.
+[Documentation](documentation/external.md)

-For the first solution, the connection to the XMPP server is made with [converseJS](https://conversejs.org/).
+For the two first solutions, the connection to the XMPP server is made with [converseJS](https://conversejs.org/).

-**Important Note**: If you don't have a running XMPP server, here is a **[tutorial to install Prosody XMPP Server](documentation/tutorials/prosody.md) on your Peertube instance**.
-This is the simpliest way to make this plugin work.

 If you have new feature requests, bugs, or difficulties to setup the plugin, you can use the [Github issue tracker](https://github.com/JohnXLivingston/peertube-plugin-livechat/issues).